-Heat pumps are a cleaner, proven technology that can provide up to 100 percent of your home's heating and cooling needs and help save on energy bills.
+Heat pumps are a cleaner, proven technology that can help save on energy bills and provide up to 100 percent of your home's heating and cooling needs, depending on the system type.
 In the summer, they work like an air conditioner to move heat outdoors, cooling your home, more efficiently than central air conditioners or window units.
 In the winter, the process is reversed by using electricity to move heat into your home instead of burning fuel.
 These systems work all winter and can reduce your energy costs, decrease your carbon footprint, and increase comfort every day.

-Types of Heat Pumps
+Types of Heat Pumps for Heating and Cooling